• Disclosure

 This herringbone stencil was the easiest project I have done in years!
 Today I will share all the steps I did to create this entire accent wall in under 2 hours.

-Herringbone is a classic pattern that has been around for ever it seems.
+Herringbone is a classic pattern that has been around forever it seems.
 It has recently become super popular in modern farmhouse design by using the pattern in unique and creative ways.

 I wanted a subtle pattern on this wall, something to add interest without stealing the show.
 So I decided to create a subtle herringbone detail that I simply love.